Southern (Govia Thameslink Railway): Control of doors and strikes

-Routes

-The network of services operated by Southern includes local suburban ("Metro") services in South London and regional services extending into the southern Home Counties.
-All routes are south of the river Thames, with the exception of the West London Route service, which crosses London via Shepherd's Bush and runs up the West Coast Main Line to Watford Junction.
-Along with the Thameslink and the Elizabeth line routes, this provides one of the few long-distance National Rail routes to run right across London instead of terminating at one of the London rail termini.
-Southern routes which do not serve London include the West Coastway and East Coastway Lines along the south coast of both East and West Sussex, Kent and Hampshire.

-Details of each route, including maps and timetables, are on Southern's website (see External links below).
-As of December 2022, the off-peak Monday-Saturday service pattern, with frequencies in 'trains per hour' (tph), consists of:
+Services

+The standard off-peak service as of May 2025 is:

 Rolling stock

-As of May 2022, Southern services are entirely operated by 214 Class 377 electric multiple units, other than on unelectrified Marshlink line and the Uckfield branch Oxted line routes which use Class 171 diesel multiple units, and on the East and West Coastway routes, where the Class 377 stock is supported by a smaller fleet of older Class 313 units.
+As of May 2022, Southern services are almost entirely operated by 214 Class 377 electric multiple units, with the exception of services on the unelectrified Marshlink line and the Uckfield branch of the Oxted line, which use Class 171 diesel multiple units.

 South Central inherited a fleet of Class 205, Class 207, Class 319, Class 421, Class 423, Class 455 and Class 456 multiple-unit trains from Connex South Central.
 Southern inherited a Class 73 locomotive and Class 460 Juniper trains from Gatwick Express.

 A franchise commitment was to replace all the Mark 1 slam-door stock, resulting in Southern ordering 28 three-car DC, 139 four-car DC and 15 four-car dual-voltage Class 377 Electrostars in September 2001 and March 2002 to replace the Class 421, Class 422 and Class 423s.

-In August 2002 Southern ordered nine two-car and six four-car Class 171 Turbostars to replace the Class 205s and Class 207s on the routes that are not fully electrified.
-In 2006 a tenth two-car Class 171 was transferred from South West Trains.
+In August 2002, Southern ordered nine two-car and six four-car Class 171 Turbostars to replace the Class 205s and Class 207s on the routes that are not fully electrified.
+A tenth two-car Class 171 was transferred from South West Trains, entering traffic in July 2007.

 In 2007, Southern ordered 12 four-car, dual-voltage Class 377/5 Electrostars to replace the remaining twelve Class 319s for transfer to First Capital Connect.
 In March 2008 Go Ahead purchased a further 11 Class 377/5s.
 All 23 ended up being sublet to First Capital Connect to provide extra stock for the Thameslink Programme Key Output Zero changes from March 2009.
 However, due to delays in their production, Class 377/2s were also sublet.
 To cover for this, Class 350/1s were subleased from London Midland.

 To provide stock for the extended Gatwick Express services to Brighton, in 2008 Southern leased 17 Class 442 Wessex Electrics withdrawn by South West Trains in early 2007.
 After retaining the franchise in 2009, Southern leased the remaining seven Class 442s.
 The last of the Class 460 Junipers were withdrawn in September 2012.